vbotka/rcb/docs/source/introduction.rst

 * Restore the backup and
 * Compare the restored data with the origin

+All updates and transfers are incremental. `rsyncrypto
-`Rsyncrypto <https://rsyncrypto.lingnu.com/>`_ ensures that doing rsync to synchronize the encrypted files to another machine will have only a small impact on rsync's efficiency.
+<https://rsyncrypto.lingnu.com/>`_ ensures that doing rsync to
+synchronize the encrypted files to another machine will have only a small impact on rsync's efficiency.
 Whole RCB project is approximately 500 lines long.

 Installation and configuration was tested with Ansible role `vbotka.rcb <https://galaxy.ansible.com/vbotka/rcb/>`_ with FreeBSD backup server and Ubuntu backup clients.